AnnabelleAB/CS5500-Ast2/Discovery.md

 2. Update FormulaEvaluator.ts:
 Review Current Code: Understand existing functionality and identify areas for enhancement.
 Implement New Functions: Add new mathematical and spreadsheet functions.
+Required new functions include:
+    -negative sign
+    -square
+    -cube
+    -multiplicative inverse (1/x)
+    -square root
+    -cube root
+    -sin
+    -cos
+    -tan
+    -rand
+    -inverse sin
+    -inverse cos
+    -inverse tan
+Add New Error Messages: Figure out the error messages related to the new math functions and add them to global definitions.
 Integrate with UI: Ensure that the updated evaluator works with the redesigned front-end.
 Responsibility: [Yiyi Wang, Weiyi Gao]